-(4) If the First Nation board and the Minister do not jointly appoint an arbitrator within the time period referred to in subsection (3), either party may apply to the Commission Chair to appoint an arbitrator.
+- (6) The Commission Chair shall appoint an arbitrator if, - (a) the First Nation board and the Minister do not jointly appoint an arbitrator within the time period set out in subsection (5); or - (b) the First Nation board and the Minister jointly apply to the Commission Chair requesting the appointment of an arbitrator.

-(5) In determining the matter, the arbitrator must consider whether any First Nation board policies intended to reflect the cultural traditions of the First Nations that are in the board's area of policing responsibility affect the funding required to provide adequate and effective policing.
+(7) In determining the matter, the arbitrator must consider whether any First Nation board policies intended to reflect the cultural traditions of the First Nations that are in the board's area of policing responsibility affect the funding required to provide adequate and effective policing.